aleixop/eukaryotesV4/README.md

 ### v7

-Changes in tax assignation, nomenclature.
+Changes in tax assignation and nomenclature.
 Additionaly, all U's in sequences changed to T's for consistency.

 #### Changes in Chrysophyceae